FilMarini/FPGA_CDR_core/docs/source/code_doc/frequency_detector.rst

 The *quadrant_detector* module detects in which clock quadrant the data has its edges.
 To do so, it processes the informations passed on by the *phase_shift_filter_slave* modules.

+The quadrant information is ten used by the *quadrant_shifting_detector* module in order to monitor the shifting of the data edges quadrant to dictate whether the clock frequency is faster or slower than the data rate.

-To understand how the quadrants are identified, please refer to fig. ??
+To understand how the quadrants are identified, please refer to :numref:`quad`

 .. _quad:
 .. figure:: quadrant_thing/quadrants.png